-1 Original Research Paper 2 3 EXTREMITY AMPUTATIONS IN CHILDREN FROM COMPLICATIONS OF 4 TRADITIONAL BONE SETTERS' CARE SEEN IN A TERTIARY HOSPITAL IN 5 PORT HARCOURT, NIGERIA.
-6 7 8 ABSTRACT 9 Background: 10 The ancient practice of traditional bone setting dates back many centuries.
-In most 11 developing world, the traditional bone setters are still patronized despite numerous limb and 12 life-threatening complications that result from their treatment of limb injuries.
-Limb 13 amputation in children resulting from bonesetter's gangrene is a common and a disturbing 14 complication.
-15 Aim: To present six consecutive cases of extremity amputations in children resulting from 16 bonesetters' gangrene.
+2 3 EXTREMITY AMPUTATIONS IN CHILDREN FROM COMPLICATIONS OF 4 TRADITIONAL BONE SETTERS' CARE SEEN IN A TERTIARY HOSPITAL IN 5 PORT HARCOURT, NIGERIA 6 7 8 ABSTRACT 9 Background: 10 The ancient practice of traditional bone setting dates back many centuries.
+In the developing 11 world, the traditional bone setters are still patronized despite numerous limb and life- 12 threatening complications that result from their treatment of limb injuries.
+Limb amputation 13 in children resulting from bonesetter's gangrene is a common and a disturbing complication.
+14 15 Aim: To present six consecutive cases of extremity amputations in children resulting from 16 bonesetters' gangrene.
 17 Results: Six consecutive extremity amputations resulting from bonesetters' gangrene were 18 done at the study site from April 2013 to March 2016, constituting 8% of all limb 19 amputations and 73% of all extremity amputations done in children within the same period.
 20 Five of the patients were males while one was female.
 Ages ranged from 18months to 17 21 years with a mean age of 10.2±13.3 years.
 All amputations involved the upper limb.
 All 22 patients visited the traditional Bone setters (TBS) with five of patients 'admitted' in the Bone 23 Setter's place for more than two weeks.
 24 The treatment method was similar in all patients and involved the use a tight splint localized satisfactory wound healing and were discharged home not later than the 14th-day postsurgery.